Nonviolent Communication (NVC) in Therapy

 Once you’re oriented to the basic steps and principles of Nonviolent Communication, your therapist might…

 • Help you slow down a moment of conflict and translate reactive language into something more grounded and honest.
-E.g. shifting from “You never listen to me” to “When I was talking and the topic changed, it brought up some hurt and frustration – I think I’m needing to feel heard.
-Could we come back to what I was sharing?”
+E.g. shifting from “You never listen to me” to “When I was talking and the topic changed, it brought up some hurt and frustration.
+I’m needing to feel heard – could we come back to what I was sharing?”

 • Support you in expanding beyond blame, by making sense of both your experience and the other person’s.
 This might look like naming your own feelings and needs while also wondering, “I imagine they might have been feeling overwhelmed or needing space in that moment.”